 Teaching contact hours

-The number of full-time contact hours may vary from semester to semester, however, on average, it is likely to be around 10 contact hours per week in the first.
+The number of full-time contact hours may vary from semester to semester, however, on average, it is likely to be around 10 contact hours per week in the first two semesters.

 Additionally, you will be expected to undertake significant self-directed study of approximately 35 hours each week, depending on the demands of individual modules.